Last Updated on October 19, 2021

-Among the items mentioned, the hot tub cover should be your top priority since it will protect your hot tub against dirt, insects, and weather elements and help keep your tub water warm.
+Among the items mentioned, the hot tub cover should be your top priority for proper care of your hot tub since it will protect your hot tub against dirt, insects, and weather elements and help keep your tub water warm and reduce your heating costs.
 The cost of a good hot tub cover highly depends on the size of your tub and how much insulation it has.

 How Much Does It Cost To Maintain and Repair A Hot Tub?

-You should also prepare for your hot tub’s maintenance and repair costs.
+You should also prepare for your hot tub’s maintenance and repair costs as part of your hot tub ownership expense.
 Hot tub filters must be replaced every 1 to 2 years.
 Depending on your chosen hot tub, you will either have to replace a single filter cartridge or multiple ones at least once a year.
 Hot tub filters usually cost about $45 per piece.

 Whenever you clean your tub, make sure that you clean the filter as well to extend its life and keep your hot tub running efficiently.